NicolasLagaillardie/mpst_rust_github/artifact.md

 **safe** using the `KMC` tool.

 ### 3.2 Bottom-up: Write the types in Rust and check them with the kmc tool

-Here, we use another example to demonstarte the bottom up approach.
+Here, we use another example to demonstrate the bottom up approach.
 We will write a simple program that XXX.
-Create a new file `mybasic` in the folder `examples/`.
+Create a new file `my_basic` in the folder `examples/`.

-__Note__: If you want to see how bottom-up can be applied to the previous example, i.e Adder, check [Adder-kmc](Adder-kmc).
+__Note__: If you want to see how bottom-up can be applied to the previous example, i.e Adder, check [adder_kmc](adder_kmc).

 1️⃣ &nbsp; First, import the necessary macros from the `Mpanon` library: